The Sound of Heart: Other media

-On 7 November 2016, airline carrier Air Seoul announced that it had collaborated with Naver Webtoon to produce pre-flight safety video.
+On November 7, 2016, airline carrier Air Seoul announced that it had collaborated with Naver Webtoon to produce pre-flight safety video.
 Characters from The Sound of Heart were featured in the video, alongside characters from webtoons such as Denma and Noblesse.

 Animated series

 On September 20, 2018, the first animated short series based on The Sound of Heart was released on Naver WEBTOON YouTube Channel.

 Television series

 KBS had been planning a TV series involving The Sound of Heart since 2015.
-Lee Kwang-soo was cast to portray Jo Seok, and Jung So-min is cast to portray Choi Ae-bong.
-The series was also picked up by Netflix and was broadcast on both channels simultaneously on February 24, 2017.
+Lee Kwang-soo and Jung So-min respectively were chosen to portray Jo Seok and Choi Ae-bong.

-Netflix ran another series titled The Sound of Your Heart - Reboot, produced by Kross Pictures.
-This series began airing in October 2018 and ran for two seasons.
-In this adaptation, Cho Seok was portrayed by Sung Hoon and Lee Ae-bong was portrayed by Girls' Generation's Kwon Yuri.